accelazh/accelazh.github.io/_posts/2015-10-15-How-Opensource-Make-Money.md

   * Google 3 papers: GFS, bigtable, MapReduce.
 Even if there are no selling products, and the community have adopted the design.
 The 3 papers totally reshaped our industry and the cloud technology, making everyone knows that google is the leader.

+### Others

+  * Opensource helps company recruit suitable candidate.
+HR finds competitive candidates from who has contributed to their opensource products on github.
+Similar things work for Google Summer.

+  * Company closes source of their money-earning products, but opens source their old, non-profiting, non-differentiating softares, or infrastructure softwares.
+This help them earn industry influence, attract competitive developers, and share the burder of developing non-profiting softwares with the community.